keirf/flashfloppy-autoswap/atlantis/00-README.txt

-Indiana Jones and the Fate of Atlantis: FlashFloppy AutoSwap v1.2
+Indiana Jones and the Fate of Atlantis: FlashFloppy AutoSwap v1.3
 =================================================================
--- Keir Fraser, 27th January 2019
+-- Keir Fraser, 1st February 2019

 Introduction
 ------------